shaloo/docs.arcana/includes/text-snippets/build-passkey-signup.md

 ## Steps

-*Enabling sign-up & login via passkeys in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}} is siple!*
+*Follow these steps to enable sign-up & login via passkeys in a Web3 app that is integrated with the {{config.extra.arcana.sdk_name}}.*

  ### 1. Register Passkey